-Evervault Encryption is the encryption scheme used across all of Evervault's products.
+Evervault Encryption is the encryption scheme used across all of Evervault's Primitives.
 All key management and cryptographic operations take place within the Evervault Encryption Engine (E3) which runs exclusively in an AWS Nitro Enclave.

-By default, any data that you encrypt using Inbound Relay, Inputs or our SDKs can all be decrypted and used by all of our other products.
-For example, you could collect credit card data from your customers using Evervault Inputs and then perform credit card verification using Functions — without any additional configuration.
+By default, any data that you encrypt using Inbound Relay, UI Components or our SDKs can all be decrypted and used by all of our other Primitives.
+For example, you could collect credit card data from your customers using Evervault's Inputs UI Component and then perform credit card verification using Functions — without any additional configuration.

 Evervault takes on the responsibility for managing your encryption keys so you don't need to worry about storing them safely.
 We also manage key rotation and provisioning on your behalf with no additional configuration.

 If your infrastructure is compromised, simply rotate your API token in the Evervault Dashboard and we'll take care of the rest.
 Your API token doesn't contain any sensitive key material and is only used to authenticate with the Evervault Encryption Engine.

 At the core of Evervault is the Evervault Encryption Engine (E3).
-All cryptographic operations for our hosted products (Functions, Cages, Inbound Relay and Outbound Relay) take place in E3.
+All cryptographic operations for our hosted Primitives (Functions, Cages, Relay and UI Components) take place in E3.

 E3 is built on AWS Nitro Enclaves.
 Nitro Enclaves are Secure Enclaves backed by isolated, hardened, and highly constrained virtual machines.

 Using enclaves means that Evervault cannot access your data.
 Enclaves have no persistent storage, no interactive access, and no external networking.
 Root users and admin users on the parent EC2 instance cannot access or SSH into the enclave.
 The only way to communicate with the enclave is through the secure local channel from the parent EC2 instance attached to the enclave.

 Enclaves have attestation for verifying that only authorized code is running in the enclave, and to verify the enclave’s identity.
 Key material is only passed to E3 if it passes all attestation checks.
-Similarly, all other products will only interact with a fully-attested deployment of E3.
+Similarly, all other Primitives will only interact with a fully-attested deployment of E3.

 The current Evervault Encryption Scheme (EES) comprises two sets of keys: the App Master Key, and a public/private asymmetric key pair.